Renowned chocolate maker,

 The company upped its adjusted earnings guidance to a range of

-adjusted earnings guidance represents growth range of 10%-12%
+year.
+The adjusted earnings guidance represents growth of about

-year over year, higher than the prior expectation of growth in
+14% year over year, higher than the prior expectation of a 12%

 Other Stocks to Consider